 Accidents involving commercial vehicles can cause grave financial, emotional, and physical damage.
+The wide swinging turns tractor-trailers must make increase the likelihood of accidents if the driver is negligent.
 Since 1997, Atlanta truck accident lawyer Terrence R. Bethune has been helping injured Georgians assert their rights under the law.
-If you were injured by a tractor trailer that made a wide or dangerous turn, call our office to learn about your legal options.
+If you were injured by a tractor-trailer that made a wide or dangerous turn, call our office to learn about your legal options.

 Truck Accident Victims Have Legal Protection